OfficeDev/TrainingContent/O3658-10 Replacing Lists Created from Custom Templates/Lab.md

 4. Click on the **Contoso Library App** tile.

   ![Contoso Library App Tile](Images/ListReplacementContosoLibraryAppTile.png)
-5. The new Contoso Library should now show with any of the content which was present in the origianl library.
+5. The new Contoso Library should now show with any of the content which was present in the original library.